uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 $$

 ::: notes
-we have arrived at our definition of the essential matrix. it only involves the baseline parameters and the rotation parameters. it is another 3x3 matrix, and we can write the coplanarity constraint for calibrated cameras, with the direction vectors in the camera coordinates.
+We have arrived at our definition of the essential matrix.

+It only involves the baseline parameters and the rotation parameters.

+It is another 3x3 matrix, and we can write the coplanarity constraint for calibrated cameras, with the direction vectors in the camera coordinates.
 :::

 ## Essential Matrix {data-auto-animate="true}